 The members of the Audit Committee are Messrs.
 Bernstein, Brozost, Flug and Katz, each of whom is independent for purposes of the 1940 Act and the NASDAQ corporate governance rules.
 Messrs.
 Flug and Katz serve as Co-Chairmen of the Audit Committee.
 The Audit Committee operates pursuant to an Audit Committee Charter approved by our board of directors.
 Our charter sets forth the responsibilities of the Audit Committee, which include selecting or retaining each year an independent registered public accounting firm (the "auditors") to audit our accounts and records, reviewing and discussing with management and the auditors our annual audited financial statements, including disclosures made in management's discussion and analysis of financial condition and results of operations, and recommending to our board of directors whether the audited financial statements should be included in our annual report; reviewing and discussing with management and the independent auditors our financial statements prior to the filings; pre-approving the auditors' engagement to render audit and/or permissible non-audit services; and evaluating the qualifications, performance and independence of the auditors.
 The Audit Committee is also responsible for aiding our board of directors in fair value pricing of debt and equity securities.
-Our board of directors and Audit Committee will use the services of nationally recognized independent valuation firms to help them determine the fair value of certain securities.
 Our board of directors has determined that each of Messrs.
 Flug and Katz is an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K under the Exchange Act.